 Still, I know my limits.
 That means I usually never drink regular coffee after 4 pm.
 So that’s where decaf comes into the picture.

-Surprisingly, some of the best-tasting decaf coffee will be on the same level as the regular stuff taste-wise.
+Surprisingly, some of the best-tasting decaf coffee will be almost on par with the regular stuff taste-wise.

 As people are becoming more conscious of what they’re putting in their bodies, they also start to question whether they really need all the stimulants that they're used to consuming.
 This has lead to a rise in decaf options in all things related to coffee.